-The UN report recently disclosed the most cheerful nations in its World Happiness Report, giving valuable insights into what makes a country an ideal place to reside.
+Noteworthy, the World Happiness Report gave valuable insights into what makes a country an ideal place to reside.
 The report utilizes statistical analysis to evaluate economic, social, and environmental factors.

 Remarkably, the benevolence rate soared to 25%, maintaining its growth for three consecutive years since 2020 – even surpassing pre-pandemic levels.
 John Helliwell, in a CNN interview, noted that “benevolence to others, especially helping strangers, increased dramatically in 2021 and remained high in 2022.”